hearhellacopters/bireader/README.md

   <tr>
     <td>Name</td>
     <td>xorThis(<b>xorKey</b>, length, consume)
-    <td align="center"><b>Byte value, string, Uint8Array or Buffer</b>, length of bytes starting at current byte (repeats when longer, default 1 byte for byte value, string length or end of data for string, array length or end of data for Uint8Array or Buffer), byte position to end (default end of data), move byte position to after operation (default false)</td>
+    <td align="center"><b>Byte value, string, Uint8Array or Buffer</b>, length of bytes starting at current byte (repeats when longer, default 1 byte for byte value, string length or end of data for string, array length or end of data for array or Buffer), byte position to end (default end of data), move byte position to after operation (default false)</td>
     <td>XOR data <b>Note:</b> Will loop if operation length is longer than supplied key.</td>
   </tr>
   <tr>